SalmaAlassal/mrNetwork/OSI Model/README.md

 ## Data Link Layer

 - This layer makes sure data is formatted the correct way, takes care of error detection and makes sure data is delivered reliably.

-- It accomplishes this task by having the sender break up the input data into data frames (typically a few hundred or a few thousand bytes) and transmit the frames sequentially.
+It accomplishes this task by having the sender break up the input data into data **frames** (typically a few hundred or a few thousand bytes) and transmit the frames sequentially.
 If the service is reliable, the receiver confirms correct receipt of each frame by sending back an acknowledgment frame.

-- This might sound a bit vague, but for now, try to remember this is where “Ethernet” lives.
+- This might sound a bit vague, but for now, try to remember this is where **“Ethernet” lives**.
 MAC Addresses and Ethernet frames are on the Data Link layer.

 - The Data Link layer of the OSI model is responsible for interfacing with the Physical layer.
 Effectively, Layer 2 is responsible for putting 1’s and 0’s on the wire, and pulling 1’s and 0’s from the wire.
 The **NIC** that you plug your Ethernet wire into handles the Layer 2 functionality.
 It receives signals from the wire, and transmits signals on to the wire.
 Your **Wi-Fi NIC** works the same way, receiving and transmitting radio waves which are then interpreted as a series of 1’s and 0’s.
-Layer 2 will then group together those 1’s and 0’s into chunks known as Frames.
+Layer 2 will then group together those 1’s and 0’s into chunks known as **Frames**.

 - It contains two sub-layers: